Skip to content

 Let‘s see what this looks like for a standard UILabel.

-A gif that shows text sizes scaling up and down.
+Demo of text scaling up and down.

 This is all that‘s needed to scale custom fonts with Dynamic Type.
 Sometimes in content-driven apps there is a need for web technologies for complex layouts / styles.
 Let’s see if we can support Dynamic Type and web-driven content via WKWebView.